Koshux/vue-vs-react/DEPLOYMENT_GUIDE-gh-pages.md

 This guide explains how to deploy your applications to GitHub Pages, which is a fantastic free hosting service, but works differently than Netlify or Vercel.

-**The Strategy:** We will create a GitHub Action that _builds_ our `vue-app` and automatically pushes the final `dist` folder to a special `gh-pages` branch.
+**The Strategy:** We will create a GitHub Action that _builds_ one of our apps and automatically pushes the final `dist` folder to a special `gh-pages` branch.
 We then tell GitHub to host our site from that branch.

 ---

 ### Step 1: Ensure Your Vite Config is Ready

 GitHub Pages hosts your site in a subdirectory (e.g., `.../my-repo/`).
 We must tell Vite to use relative paths.

-Your `packages/vue-app/vite.config.ts` should be configured to accept a `base` path from an environment variable.
+Make sure both your `vue-app` and `react-app` `vite.config.ts` files include the `base` property:

 ```ts
 import { defineConfig } from 'vite'